 Currently, there are over 1500 cryptocurrencies in existence.
 With them, people can purchase things and pay for services.
 Much in the way of a traditional fiat market exchange, people trade crypto for their value.
 Cryptocurrency trading is just trading that involves exchanging one digital currency for another, purchasing and selling coins, and exchanging fiat money for crypto.

-As the influence of cryptocurrencies grows, more traditional institutions and business are adopting cryptocurrency practice.
+As the influence of cryptocurrencies grows, more traditional institutions and businesses are adopting cryptocurrency practice.
 This is in large part because of the way that cryptocurrencies work.

 In the discussion of cryptocurrencies we often talk about disruption, and with good reason.
 Trustless peer-to-peer systems are a necessary part of our progression and are the result of collective dissatisfaction with institutionalized restrictions on financial freedom and security.